 Ready to consolidate your federal student loans?
 Here are the steps you need to take:

-2. When you're ready, complete the application online or by calling the Federal Loan Consolidation Information Call Center at 1-800-557-7392.
+When you're ready, complete the application online or by calling the Federal Loan Consolidation Information Call Center at 1-800-557-7392.
 It takes at least 30 minutes to complete the application.
-If you use the online application, you'll see this screen, from which you need to login with your ID.
+If you use the online application, you'll see this screen, from which you need to log in with your ID.

 Have private student loans that you'd like to consolidate?
-You might be wondering if it's even possible.
+You might be wondering if private consolidation is even possible.
 It is, but you have to go about it a different way.

 See also: Should I Refinance My Student Loans?